 dicdir = /usr/local/lib/mecab/dic/ipadic dicdir = /usr/local/lib/mecab/dic/unidic

 Make sure you move your preferred dictionary to the unidic directory.
 Just copy and paste everything that you downloaded from the NINJAL site in there, with the directory structure intact.
-Now, your unidic will be your default dictionary and you can use it (remember, with -Owakati as your option for parser, not -Ochasen) in MeCab Python (and also in rmecab, but as I'm not an R programmer, I won't cover that here.)
+Now, your unidic will be your default dictionary and you can use it (remember, with -Owakati as your option for parser, not -Ochasen) in MeCab Python (and also in rmecab, if you're an R user.)

-Note that this is a legacy set of instructions from OS 10.9.2, which I'm leaving up for posterity - but this did NOT actually work for me in the end.
-As I feel like I need to say frequently with this software, YMMV.
+This is a legacy set of instructions from OS 10.9.2, which I'm leaving up for posterity - but this did NOT actually work for me in the end.

 First, I had to do this to make the C compiler work.
 This may or may not be the same for you.